 The Intentional Network Effects of Uber

 by James Currier (@JamesCurrier).
-James is a Managing Partner at NFX, a seed and series A venture firm based in San Francisco.
+James is a General Partner at NFX, a seed and series A venture firm based in San Francisco.
 NFX also builds free software tools for Founders, like Signal – the fastest way Founders find their intro paths to top VCs.

 In light of Uber’s IPO, we’re releasing our Inside the Marketplace podcast about the 5 Lessons Founders can learn from their path to market dominance in addition to the in-depth teardown of Uber’s network effects strategy below.

 Uber’s biggest asset is their network effects, and they know it.
 In their S-1 they emphasized that “the foundation of our platform is our massive network.”
 But there are cracks in that foundation.